seabbs/cste-forecasting-workshop/README.md

 These steps should take around 20 minutes.
 Once completed, you're all set up to run the code in `tutorial.Rmd` as part of the workshop.

+## Using the cloud

+We recommend that you run the code on your own machine.
+However, if you are unable to do this, there are a few other options.

+One option is to use [Posit cloud](https://posit.co).
+This is a cloud based RStudio environment that is free for small amounts of use.
+You can use the following link to open the tutorial in a Posit cloud environment: [https://posit.cloud/content/6132220](https://posit.cloud/content/6132220).

 Another option is to use [codespaces](https://code.visualstudio.com/docs/remote/codespaces) for which we provide a prebuilt environment (for vscode users this is also available for local use).